AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroup/README.md

 AMLGroup Class
 ==============
-AutomationML 2.1 APIThe AML Group concept allows separating structure information from instance information.
+The AML Group concept allows separating structure information from instance information.
 An informative overview about the Group concept including examples is provided in A.2.4.”
 [IEC 62714-1:2014 8.4 (p.43)].
 An AML Group object shall be described by a CAEX InternalElement with an association to the RoleClass “Group” which is defined in 6.4.3.
 [IEC 62714-1:2014 8.4 (p.43)]

 Inheritance Hierarchy